-Vicodin is a combination medication used to alleviate pain ranging from moderate to severe.
+Vicodin is a combination of pain medications ranging from moderate to severe.
 It contains two types of pain relievers, an opioid (hydrocodone) and a non-opioid (acetaminophen), each with a different role.
 The hydrocodone component changes how your brain feels and reacts to pain.
 Acetaminophen helps elevate your body’s pain tolerance threshold and can reduce fever and heat.
 Vicodin is a strong pain reliever frequently prescribed for pain from accidents, injuries, or long-term illnesses.

 While Vicodin can be highly effective, it also has a high potential for misuse or addiction.
 Studies show that most people who became addicted to Vicodin started with a doctor’s prescription that they were following.
 Over time, however, they might increase their dosage or extend their use.
 This usage can quickly turn into dependence, meaning they are mentally dependent on the drug, and eventually lead to a physical addiction.